jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

 tail -n +2 Baker_Supplemental_Table_S4.txt > bacteria_metadata.txt
 ```

-The `cytokines.txt` frequency table and `cytokines_metadata_ACTUAL.txt` files are provided (TODO) and were imported to QIIME 2 in a pipeline analogous to the above, with the file names `cytokines.qza` and `cytokines_metadata_ACTUAL.txt`, respectively.
+The `cytokines.txt` frequency table and `cytokines_metadata_ACTUAL.txt` files were imported to QIIME 2 in a pipeline analogous to the above, with the file names `cytokines.qza` and `cytokines_metadata_ACTUAL.txt`, respectively.

 In both the bacteria and cytokine metadata files, `vim` was used to edit the header of the features to '`id`'.